J-CF-Leung/Study_Vault/Physics/IB Physics/Waves.md

 - Hence, the speed of sound in a _liquid_ is:
 $$v_l=\sqrt{\frac{B}{\rho}}$$

-- For bulk solids, transverse waves are ignored
+- For _bulk solids_, transverse waves are ignored
 	- For thin bars, consider the _Poisson's ratio_
 - The longitudinal stress is given by _Young's modulus_ $Y$:
 $$\tau=Y\pd{a}{x}$$
 - Hence, the speed of sound in a solid is given by
 $$v_s=\sqrt{\frac{Y}{\rho}}$$

-- Acoustic impedance is much larger in a solid than a gas
+- Acoustic impedance is much _larger in a solid_ than a gas
-- An open air-solid interface is essentially a pressure node, or displacement antinode
+- An _open air-solid interface_ is essentially a pressure node, or displacement antinode

 ## Standing waves
-- A standing wave is confined within a region of space
+- A standing wave is _confined_ within a region of space
-- A superposition of forward and backward waves
+- A _superposition_ of forward and backward waves

 ### One dimension
 - For boundary conditions $\Psi(0,t)=\Psi(b,t)=0$: